What are Building Information Modeling, Building Information Model and Building Information Management

 There is also software, specifically BIM coordination software or BIM Management software, that allow the correct management of the BIM process during the entire construction life cycle.

 Given the amount of data to be processed, the choice of software is not trivial and must be made in relation to the BIM objectives to be achieved.

-Moreover, when choosing a software to purchase, it is important to also verify that it is certified by buildingSmart International as being compliant with the latest version of IFC format.
+Moreover, when choosing a software to purchase, it is important to also verify that it is certified by buildingSmart International.

 Here is a complete list of software for BIM Specialist and BIM Coordinator.